Gooderham Building: Berczy Park

-Berczy Park is a small park located behind the Gooderham Building at Front Street and Wellington Street in Toronto.
-In the late 19th century and early 20th century, commercial buildings occupied the area (Pacific Building at 34 Front, Stern's Building at 40-42 Front, Janus Building at 50 Front), but it became a vacant lot and parking lot by the 1980s.
-Thereafter, a tree-lined city park was added and renovations, completed in 2017, added a large three-tier fountain designed by Montreal landscape architect Claude Cormier.
-The fountain features 27 cast-iron dogs spouting water, a cast-iron cat, and a bone crowning the fountain.
+Once these buildings were demolished the site became a vacant lot and then as parking lot in the mid-1960s and informal grass lot by 1975, but did not become a city park with a few benches and walled sections in 1980.
+The current tree-lined city park was added and renovations, completed in 2017, added a large three-tier fountain designed by Montreal landscape architect Claude Cormier.
+The fountain features 27 cast-iron dogs spouting water, a cast-iron cat looking at two bird sculptures on a nearby wire, and a bone crowning the fountain.
 The fountain, which features a trough for dogs to drink from, became a popular destination, particularly for dog lovers.